jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

+Okay, now we can begin!

-In this talk I will try to describe the interesting bits of Reason; try to give you a feel for what it is to program with it; and finally leave with a few pointers on how to get started.
+In this talk I will try to describe the interesting bits of Reason - the things that are different from Javascript.

+I'll also try to give you a feel for how it would be to program with this language, and finally leave you with a roadmap on how to learn it.

 :::